RubiRubsn/AVR-Prozessor/README.md

 |**RCALL**|3|2|
 |**RET**|4|4|

-<a name="_toc155088119"></a>*Table 2: comparison of the used cycles AVR® and RIGHT 1*
+*Table 2: comparison of the used cycles AVR® and RIGHT 1*

 To achieve these speed improvements, optimizations were implemented on the PC, SP, and the RCALL/RET Process.
 These three optimizations constitute the main special features of this processor and are explained in more detail in the following subsections.

-## <a name="_toc155088103"></a>2.1.
+## 2.1.
 Program counter
 ![](pictures/Aspose.Words.7963bbad-4a75-4673-9dd5-dcf76f495c96.012.png)

-<a name="_ref154730456"></a><a name="_toc155088116"></a>*Figure 2: block diagram Program Counter*
+<a name="_ref154730456"></a>*Figure 2: block diagram Program Counter*

-[Figure 2](#_ref154730456) describes the structure of the PC.
+[Figure 2](#) describes the structure of the PC.
 The PC is a special feature of the REIGHT 1 because it enables the processor to execute instructions that are multi-cycle in the AVR® instruction set with fewer cycles.
 To delve deeper into its functionality, it is necessary to explore the various operation modes of the PC, with particular focus on the operations to be performed in relation to the clock and how these operations work.

 The Program counter needs to realize the following tasks: